 Specifically I would like to answer the the age old question, "Did Christopher Columbus Discover the New World?"
 Keep in mind this is not a history lesson as much as it is a lesson in cross cultural communications.

 Watch this short presentation on this subject.

 First of all, contact happens at different times, and in different places for different Indigenous Peoples.
 In the Canadian experience we start to see some of the early contact happening in the 1600s, with the more recent contact happening in the late 1800s here in the western part of Canada.
-So, we are talking about Aboriginal people in British Columbia still living free from control of the Department of Indian Affairs and the Indian Act legislation into the 1890s and 1900s - a much more recent event when we are talking about contact.
+So, we are talking about Indigenous people in British Columbia still living free from control of the Department of Indian Affairs and the Indian Act legislation into the 1890s and 1900s - a much more recent event when we are talking about contact.

 Now, one of the more interesting features of contact is the whole idea of discovery and the New World.
 In 1492, Christopher Columbus was credited with “discovering” the New World.
 If we change the language a little bit to say Columbus “arrived” in 1492 that is an important distinction to understand because really at the time of his arrival, it is estimated that one fifth of the world’s population was living in North and South America.
 That’s about 100 million people at the time of his arrival.
 So, from the perspective of the descendants of those 100 million people, they find it hard to understand how someone can discover something when there’s already 100 million people living there.
 You will see tribes protesting the idea of discovery and contact in the United States, and even here in Canada sometimes too.

 And, another cross-cultural perspective for you regarding the "New World" - to those 100 million people, it wasn’t a New World - it was a world as old as time itself that went back into Creation.